Politics of Germany: 2021–2025

 Scheduled elections for the new Bundestag were held on 26 September 2021 during the COVID-19 pandemic.
 Angela Merkel did not stand for a fifth term but handed her post over after the second longest term for a chancellor in German history.
 Olaf Scholz was sworn in as the new chancellor on 8 December 2021.
 His Social Democrats had won the plurality of votes and formed a liberal-left coalition government with The Greens and the FDP.

 For the first time since 1949 the South Schleswig Voters' Association was able to gain a seat in the Bundestag.
 As a party which represents Frisian and Danish minorities in Germany it is not bound by the 5% threshold.

 The Left party missed that threshold as well and was only able to enter the Bundestag by winning three direct mandates.
 This was only the fourth time in history that this clause on the minimum number of constituency seats required for party representation in Parliament was applied.

 In February 2022, Frank-Walter Steinmeier was elected for a second five-year term as Germany's president.
 Although a largely ceremonial post, he has been seen as a symbol of consensus and continuity.

 In a highly publicized break with her former party, The Left, Sahra Wagenknecht formed her own left-wing but culturally and socially conservative populist party, the Sahra Wagenknecht Alliance in 2024.
-Along with 9 other former members of The Left who held on to their seats in the Bundestag after leaving the party, they now hold 1.36% of mandates and cost The Left party its status as a parliamentary group.
+Along with 9 other former members of The Left who held on to their seats in the Bundestag after leaving the party, they held 1.36% of mandates and cost The Left party its status as a parliamentary group.

 On 6 November 2024, chancellor Olaf Scholz dismissed Christian Lindner from his post as finance minister, starting the 2024 German government crisis.
 After the FDP left the coalition, Scholz announced a vote of confidence which he lost.
-President Steinmeier would dissolve the Bundestag on 27 December 2024, paving the way for new federal elections in Germany.
+President Steinmeier dissolved the Bundestag on 27 December 2024, paving the way for new federal elections in Germany.

-Elections for the 21st German Bundestag were held on February 23rd 2025.
-The CDU/CSU came first with 28.6% of the vote with the SPD suffering their worst result in German history with 16.4% of the vote, hence losing the chancellorship.
-Following the elections CDU/CSU and SPD formed a coalition and the Bundestag elected Friedrich Merz as chancellor on May 6th 2025.
+Elections for the 21st German Bundestag were held on 23 February 2025.
+The CDU/CSU came first with 28.6% of the vote and the SPD suffering their worst result in German history with only 16.4% of the vote, hence losing the chancellorship.
+Following the elections CDU/CSU and SPD formed a coalition and the Bundestag elected Friedrich Merz as chancellor on 6 May 2025.
+This marked the first time in the history of the Federal Republic of Germany that a chancellor was elected only in a second voting round.